casper-network/docs-archive/theory/abstract-consensus.rst

 Validators and their weights
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Validators are just processes (actors / applications / entities) able to do computing, communicating over via message passing.
+Validators are just processes (actors / applications / entities) able to do computing; communicating via message passing.

-Every validator has a weight, which is a non-zero integer value and is thought of as “the voting power of this validator”.
-In the context of proof-of-stake blockchains it corresponds to the bonded stake.
+Every validator has a weight which is a non-zero integer value and is thought of as “the voting power of this validator”.
+In the context of proof-of-stake blockchains this corresponds to the bonded stake.

 ::